 Or try one of my favorite pasta salads at the moment.
 This served-cold Italian tomato pesto pasta salad recipe is packed with tomatoes, pesto, red onion and parmesan.
 It’s an easy make ahead pasta salad.
 You’ll want to make a big batch.

 What about dessert?
 Pair this with an Italian style treat like lemon olive oil cake

 Don’t forget leftover marinated chicken!
 It has so much flavor.
-Leftover chicken is perfect for topping frozen premade pizza crust or making bbq chicken pizza.
+Leftover chicken is perfect for topping frozen premade pizza crust or making chicken spinach pizza with bacon or bbq chicken pizza.
 See my tips for making tasty pizza on store-bought dough.

 If you’re looking for new ways to love chicken, see this special technique I use all the time for sous vide chicken breast.